 The SRAVI app (Liopa) will be used to will be used to examine how alcohol consumption affects speech and to develop tools that can potentially identify different states of intoxication based on speech and lip movement patterns.
 Participants will complete the speech task before each driving test at 25 and 105 minutes post-dosing.
 A purpose-built mobile app will be used to collect data from participants during speech tasks during the speech task.
 Prior to the driving task, participants will communicate with the software via a dedicated Android phone mounted in a car (when the car is stationary only).
 Participants will be instructed to position their faces with the phone's camera and start the video by following the directions on the screen.
 The app will display a series of short phrases for the participants to read out loud and record video of lip movements as well as audio.

 Driving performance with simultaneous eye monitoring will be evaluated during on-road driving.
-Each participant will complete three seperate visits, corresponding to placebo, 0.05%BAC and 0.08%BAC.
-Within each visit, participants will undergo three 20-minute driving tests to evaluate performance at baseline (pre-dosing), ascending (30 minutes post-dosing) and descending BAC levels (110 minutes post-dosing).
+Each participant will complete two seperate visits, corresponding to placebo and 0.05%BAC.
+Within each visit, participants will undergo four 15-minute driving tests to evaluate performance at baseline (pre-dosing), ascending (20 minutes post-dosing), peak (60 minutes post-dosing) and descending BAC levels (100 minutes post-dosing).
 These assessments will be conducted in an instrumented vehicle manufactured by Build Your Dreams (BYD Auto Co., Ltd., Shenzhen, China), equipped with automatic transmission and dual controls to allow for instructor intervention.
-Each 20-minute drive will follow the same pre-determined route around METEC Driver Training's closed-circuit course in Bayswater North.
+Each 15-minute drive will follow the same pre-determined route around METEC Driver Training's closed-circuit course in Bayswater North.
 This highly controlled environment is closed to regular traffic and designed to include a combination of 40 and 60 km/h speed zones, along with a variety of road conditions and challenges to appropriately evaluate driving abilities and responsiveness.
 The hard-surfaced track is intended to mimic typical Australian road conditions, with gradual to sharp turns and a mix of single and dual lanes, each with a width of approximately 3 metres.
 It also features mid-line and side markings, as well as standard Australian road signage.

 Intervention code [1] 327244 0